 - When flooring is ordered, 5% must be added for plank installation and 10% or more for pattern installations to the actual square footage needed for cutting and grading allowance.
-See the "Pattern Material Ordering Details" document for amounts to order for many popular patterns. - Prior to installation of any hardwood-flooring product, the installer must determine that the job-site environment and the subfloors involved meet or exceed all applicable standards and recommendations of the construction and materials industries.
-These instructions recommend that the construction and subfloor be dry, stiff and flat.
+See the "Pattern Material Ordering Details" document for amounts to order for many popular patterns. - Prior to installation of any hardwood-flooring product, the installer must determine that the job-site environment and the subfloors involved meet or exceed all applicable standards and recommendations recommend that the construction and subfloor be dry, stiff and flat.
 The manufacturer declines any responsibility for job failure resulting from or associated with sub-surface or job-site environmental deficiencies.